RESPONSIBILITIES

 • Develop others

-• Lead transformation
+• Lead transition

-Consider these questions:
+Consider these prompts:

 Do you love the "why" more than the "how"?